furmanlukasz/neuroscience-reports/state-distributions.md

 ##### Data Transformation and Structure

-- **Data Grouping**: The EEG sequence data for the healthy group is aggregated by both state and subject using a group-by operation.
+- **Data Grouping**: The EEG sequence data for the both groups separately is aggregated by both state and subject using a group-by operation.
 This allows us to count the occurrences of each state for each subject, forming a matrix where rows correspond to states and columns correspond to subjects.
 - **Heatmap Generation**: We employ seaborn's heatmap function to transform this matrix into a visual format.
 The color intensity in the heatmap corresponds to the frequency of each state, providing a clear visual representation of the distribution across subjects.

 ##### Visualization Description